RufusWtf/docs/README.md

 # docs
-The source coded for the Pulse App documentation site.
+ The source coded for the Rufus documentation site.